Churchill County School District updates

 Nevada Census 2020

-Up through April 1, Churchill County led Nevada in the completion of the census.
+Churchill County lead Nevada in the completion of the census.
 Keep it up.

 Nevadans can receive $20,000 for every single person that’s counted for over the next 10 years.
-This funding will go towards our schools, veterans, healthcare and children’s programs.
-Go out and complete your #NevadaCensus at ensus.nv.gov now!
+This funding will go toward our schools, veterans, healthcare and children’s programs.
+Go out and complete your #NevadaCensus at census.nv.gov now!

 Complete your census, and share with others that you completed it.
 It’s important, safe and easy.